|CNIDARIA : ACTINIARIA : Aiptasiidae||SEA ANEMONES AND HYDROIDS|

 Habitat: Attached to rocks in holes and crevices, amongst sponges, etc. Found on the lower shore and in the shallow sublittoral down to 10m.

 Distribution: Recently rediscovered in three localities on the south coast of England, elsewhere recorded from Biscay to the Mediterranean.
 Please notify any new records.

 Similar Species: This unobtrusive little anemone is easily mistaken, at first glance, for several other species and consequently may have been overlooked in the past.
 Sagartia spp. have suckers on column.
-Diadumene cincta, Haliplanella lineata and Metridium senile have column divided into scapus and capitulum, with a parapet and fosse.
+Diadumene cincta, Diadumene lineata and Metridium dianthus have column divided into scapus and capitulum, with a parapet and fosse.
 Varieties of any of these anemones may bear a slight superficial resemblance to Aiptasiogeton.

 Key Identification Features:

 Distribution Map: NBN map : National Biodiversity Network mapping facility, data for UK.

 WoRMS: Species record : World Register of Marine Species.

 iNaturalist: Species account : iNaturalist World Species Observations database

 |Picton, B.E. & Morrow, C.C.
 (2016).
 Aiptasiogeton pellucidus (Hollard, 1848).
 [In] Encyclopedia of Marine Life of Britain and Ireland. |

 https://www.habitas.org.uk/marinelife/species.asp?item=D12080 Accessed on 2023-12-11